Lenethia/Lex-Retail-Stores-Security-Architecture/lenethia/Step2_Risk_Assessment.md

 ## Screenshot

-Please refer to the screenshot file:
+The complete LexSecure Risk Matrix is visualised in the screenshot below:
 ![LexSecure Risk Matrix](./Step2_LexSecure_RiskMatrix.png)

 This shows the full risk matrix table with colour coding for risk levels.